-- Studies on assessing benefits of the infrastructure and the INSPRE implementation are: - In 2014, the Ministry of the Environment requested a quantitative assessment on benefits of the INSPIRE infrastructure.
+- · Studies on assessing benefits of open data, the NSDI and the INSPRE implementation are: - In 2014, the Ministry of the Environment requested a quantitative assessment on benefits of the INSPIRE infrastructure.
 The result showed savings in the order of SEK 25 million from the infrastructure alone. - A study by the Institute for Economic and Business History Research in 2016 shows that open geodata from the public sector is economically profitable.
-With a conservative and cautious calculation, the savings are around SEK 200 million. - In 2019, in a report to the Swedish government Lantmäteriet estimated the potential benefits from national governed access to geodata to be in-between 22.5 and 42.6 billon Swedish kronor in the area of societal development only. - Within the frame of the PSI directive and the requirements of providing high-value data, the economic consequences are under investigation, which will include also socioeconomic benefits of making these datasets freely available
+With a conservative and cautious calculation, the savings are around SEK 200 million. - In 2019, in a report to the Swedish government Lantmäteriet estimated the potential benefits from national governed access to geodata to be in-between 22.5 and 42.6 billon Swedish kronor in the area of societal development only. - In 2020, in a report to the Swedish government, Lantmäteriet estimated the total socio-economic benefit across five sectors; agriculture&forestry, ICT, finance&insurance, societal development and public sector, for the approximately 300 suggested, by Sweden, high-value-datasets, to be in-between 10 and 21 billon Swedish kronor.